 In with the New in 1940s

-Then, in 1940s, the common stethoscope evolved into an instrument with two sides – one for listening to the cardiovascular system and other for listening to the respiratory system.
-This was called the Rappaport-Sprague model and consisted of two large independent latex rubber tubes which connected two opposing F-shaped chrome-plated brass ear tubes with a dual-head chest piece.
+Then, in the 1940s, the common stethoscope evolved into an instrument with two sides – one for listening to the cardiovascular system and others for listening to the respiratory system.
+This was called the Rappaport-Sprague model and consisted of two large independent latex rubber tubes that connected two opposing F-shaped chrome-plated brass ear tubes with a dual-head chest piece.
 However, this design was quite heavy and cumbersome.

 The Trademark Littmann

-Finally, in 1960s, Havard University professor David Littmann invented the modern-day lightweight stethoscope with exceptional acoustics.
-This design was further enhanced with the addition of a tuneable diaphragm.
+Finally, in the 1960s, Havard University professor David Littmann invented the modern-day lightweight stethoscope with exceptional acoustics.
+This design was further enhanced with the addition of a tunable diaphragm.